 Restitution: Repayment to the College or to an affected party for damages resulting from a violation of one or more of the College's antidiscrimination policies.
-Restitution valued by the College.
+The amount of any restitution is determined by the College.

-Restricted Access: Conditions which specifically dictate and limit the Respondent's presence on campus and/or participation in College sponsored activities.
+Restricted Access or Modification of Duties: Conditions which specifically dictate and limit the Respondent's presence on campus, restrict or modify employment duties and/or participation in College sponsored or related activities.
 The restrictions shall be clearly defined and may include, but are not limited to, presence in certain buildings or locations on campus.

-Employment Suspension: Formal, written notice that the employee's conduct is in violation of the College's antidiscrimination and/or other College policy and an expectation that the employee exhibit good behavior for a defined period of time.
-Any violation during the probationary period may result in suspension without pay or termination of employment.
+Probation: Formal, written notice that the employee's conduct is in violation of the College's antidiscrimination and/or other College policy and an expectation that the employee exhibit good behavior for a defined period of time.
+Any violation during the probationary period may result in further disciplinary action including but not limited to suspension without pay or termination of employment.

 Suspension Without Pay: Separation of employment for a defined period of time without pay for the time of separation.
-During the suspension period the employee is not permitted on campus and is not permitted to participate in or supervise any College sponsored or affiliated program or activity.
+During the suspension period, the employee is not permitted on campus and is not permitted to participate in, or supervise, any College-sponsored or -affiliated program or activity.
 The terms of the suspension may include the designation of special conditions affecting eligibility to continue employment upon completion of the suspension period.
+The Director of Human Resources will determine, consistent with law and College policy, whether and to what extent the employee will be eligible for benefits during this suspension and notify the employee, in writing, of that determination.

-Employment Probation: Permanent separation of the employee from the College.
-Other: Other sanctions may be imposed instead of, or in addition to, those specified here.
-Service, education or research projects may also be assigned.
+Termination of Employment: Permanent separation of the employee from the College.

+Other: Other actions may be imposed instead of, or in addition to, those specified here.
+Service, education, training, coaching, or research projects may also be assigned.

-Multiple Sanctions: More than one of the sanctions listed above may be imposed for any single violation.
+Multiple Sanctions: More than one of the actions listed above may be imposed for any single violation.